School of Medicine

 Ronald F. Dorfman, M.B.B.ch., FRCPath, Professor in Hematopathology, Emeritus

-Current Research and Scholarly Interests As an Emeritus Professor, I no longer have a research laboratory and devote my half-time effort to lymphoma diagnosis and teaching.
+Current Research and Scholarly Interests As an Emeritus Professor, I no longer have a research laboratory and devote my 10% voluntary effort to lymphoma diagnosis and teaching.
 I do devote a small amount of effort to lymphoma research in collaboration with Yaso Natkunam and others in the Department of Pathology.

 William M. Hume Professor in the School of Medicine, Professor of Structural Biology, of Molecular and Cellular Physiology and of Photon Science